HaniSource/components/guides/usage-patterns.md

 ## About State Binding In livewire and Blade with Alpinejs

-We built Fluxtor to work out of the box with typical Laravel apps no big JavaScript frameworks required.
+We built Sheaf UI to work out of the box with typical Laravel apps no big JavaScript frameworks required.
 Just Blade, Alpine, and optionally Livewire.

 But to make the most of it, we follow a small pattern that lets our components work smoothly in both Livewire and plain Blade.
 Once you get the idea, it’s super flexible.